Think you can't make more money? Think again. Any freelancer in the creative industries has the potential to increase their revenue.

 1. Focus on quality

 Best way to earn more cash?
 Focus on presenting yourself as a quality service provider.
-That means only showcasing the bigger clients and projects on your portfolio, and not being shy about mentioning the skills, experience, awards and achievements you have.
+That means only showcasing the more prominent clients and projects on your portfolio, and not being shy about mentioning the skills, experience, awards and achievements you have.

 2. Boost your confidence

 Often the biggest problem with freelancers is a lack of confidence.
 Imposter syndrome is rife in the creative sector.
-And who can blame us when so much of our work is on show, and there are so many people doing great things!
+Who can blame us when so much of our work is on show, and there are so many people doing great things?

-But thinking you're not good enough is something clients will take advantage of, if you let them.
-They'll mark you down on price because they think they can.
+But thinking you're not good enough is something clients will take advantage of if you let them.
+They'll mark you down on price because they believe they can.
 They'll push you in a direction you don't want or need.
 Stop!

 Be confident and walk with your head held high.
 You're not desperate (at least, that's not what you want to show).
 Because if potential clients think you're cool, calm and confident – and that you don't need the work and are in demand – they'll pay top dollar to snap you up.